sparklabutah/timewarp/README.md

 ---
 ## 📝 Running Tasks on Environment

-You can use TimeWarp directly with BrowserGym or [AgentLab](https://github.com/ServiceNow/AgentLab):
+You can use TimeWarp directly with [BrowserGym](https://github.com/ServiceNow/BrowserGym):

 ```python
 import gymnasium as gym